-Though the regular 8-month lobster season is from August 6th through March 31st, the 2-day mini season is always the last consecutive Wednesday and Thursday in July.
-The 2016 mini season falls on July 27th and 28th beginning at 12:01 am on Wednesday, and ending at 12:00 midnight on Thursday.
+Though the regular 8-month lobster season is from August 6th through March 31st, the 2-day mini season is always the last consecutive Wednesday and Thursday in July. beginning at 12:01 am on Wednesday, and ending at 12:00 midnight on Thursday.

 If wanting to dive into the lobster on your plate instead of the salty Gulf, follow your nose to the most succulent crustaceans at Brotula’s Seafood House & Steamer in Destin, where you can get your warm water tail steamed or boiled with choices of spices, and served with Cajun or drawn butter.

 Salt air and sandy feet lead to seafood shacks serving the freshest available, and in Seaside, Florida it can be found at The Shrimp Shack.
 Heavenly Dawson, co-owner of the eatery with her husband Bill, said,” We offer the best warm water lobster rolls available in the Panhandle.
 They are just steamed and served with lemon wedges and drawn butter.
 The moist chunks of perfect lobster cuddle together in the fresh baked bun.”